dogukannulu/crypto_api_kafka_airflow_streaming/README.md

 # Information

-This repo gets BTC and ETH prices from Crypto API with an API key.
-Sends the price data to Kafka topics every 5 minutes using Airflow.
+This repo gets BTC prices from Crypto API with an API key.
+Sends the price data to Kafka topics every 10 seconds using Airflow.
 This illustrates a streaming pipeline overall.

-`crypto_data_stream_dag.py` -> The DAG script that writes the API data to a Kafka producer eery 5 minutes
+`crypto_data_stream_dag.py` -> The DAG script that writes the API data to a Kafka producer every 10 seconds.
+In parallel, the messages are consumed and written to MySQL table.

 `crypto_data_stream.py` -> The script that gets the data from API and sends it to Kafka topic

 `read_kafka_write_mysql.py` -> The script that reads the Kafka consumer data and writes it to MySQL tables.

-`read_kafka_write_mysql_dag.py` -> Runs read_kafka_write_mysql.py regularly.

-`config.json` -> The configuration file that keeps URL, parameters and headers necessary for obtaining data from the API

 ## Apache Airflow